Ordinary People (Steve Harley song): Release

 "Ordinary People" was made available as a pre-order digital single on 5 September 2015.
 It was released on 25 September.
 The song was not given a full commercial release on any physical format.
 The single's artwork features a close-up photograph of Harley, taken by Mike Callow.

 A promotional one-track CD release of the single was later issued with an "impact" date of 27 November, specifically for radio station use.
 As an exclusive for radio, the promotional CD features a "Radio Edit" version of the song, which has a shortened introduction and first verse, and is approximately 20 seconds shorter than the full version.
 The CD features the same artwork as the digital version for a picture sleeve, housed in a plastic wallet, with a record company information sticker placed on the rear side.
 The physical format release was limited to 150 copies, and was issued by Comeuppance Ltd and promoted by All About Promotions.

 The song was given its first play on 3 October, on BBC Radio Scotland's Billy Sloan Show.
 On 8 October, it received its first play on the Norwegian Oslo Radio, and on 21 October, it had its first BBC Radio 2 airing on Vanessa Feltz's show, followed with a play on Steve Wright in the Afternoon on 9 November.

-On 7 November 2015, an official video of the song being performed live was uploaded onto YouTube.
-The footage was recorded during the Steve Harley & Cockney Rebel tour of that same month.
+The song was performed on Steve Harley & Cockney Rebel's 16-date UK tour in November 2015, which celebrated the 40th anniversary of The Best Years of Our Lives album and "Make Me Smile".
+On 7 November 2015, an official video of the song being performed live on the tour was uploaded onto YouTube.